 - 3 each - barrier bag, MIL-PRF-81705, Type I;

 - 2 each - wrist strap;

 - 1 each - mat, static dissipating.

 - Are there any specifications, standards, and handbooks covering ESDS requirements?

 - Yes.
 There is a basic standard MIL-STD-1686 and a basic handbook MIL-HDBK-263 which can be downloaded for free at ASSIST Quick Search at: http://quicksearch.dla.mil/ .

 - Are there any special markings for ESD items?

 - Where can I get further training on the Packaging and Handling of Electrostatic Discharge Sensitive items?

 - The Defense Ammunition Center, McAlester, Oklahoma offers on-site, resident, and correspondence courses covering 'Packaging and Handling of Electrostatic Discharge Sensitive Items' (SMPT-6).

 Documents should be accessible.
-If you are in need of a document on this page that doesn’t meet accessibility standards, email the packaging content manager to obtain an updated version.
+If you are in need of a document on this page that doesn’t meet accessibility standards, e-mail us at email@example.com to obtain an updated version.